csc413f16/p1a-omegabytes/README.md

 Name: Alex Gaesser

 Compilation and Run Successful: The program was able to compile and run properly.
-I entered boy positive and negative values.
+I entered both positive and negative values.

 Unit Test Run Successfully: The MainActivity tests ran 1 of 1 tests successfully.